consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 The index parameter in the last example means the index in the merged collection, not in the collection of tags named "bar".

 ### Dynamic Definition
-You can extend existing DOM model at runtime by implementing `consulo.xml.dom.reflect.DomExtender<T>`.
+You can extend existing DOM model at runtime by implementing `consulo.xml.dom.reflect.DomExtender<T>` and annotating your subclass with `@ExtensionImpl`.
-Register it in "extenderClass" attribute of EP `consulo.dom.extender`, where "domClass" specifies DOM class `<T>` to be extended. `DomExtensionsRegistrar` provides various methods to register dynamic attributes and children.
+The type parameter `<T>` specifies the DOM class to be extended. `DomExtensionsRegistrar` provides various methods to register dynamic attributes and children.

 If the contributed elements depend on anything other than plain XML file content (used framework version, libraries in classpath, ...), make sure to return `false` from `DomExtender.supportsStubs()`.